Description

 - Age <18 Years: Limited data (Phase 1b trial in adolescents ongoing)

-- Severe Gastrointestinal Disease: May worsen symptoms
+- Severe Gut Disease: May worsen symptoms

 - History of Pancreatitis: Theoretical increased risk